Michael-KaHNg/Nautiyal_Dartmouth_Brain_Imaging_P3_Neural_WIth_Locomotion/README.md

 # Confirming alignment using infared port activities throught the session.

 (Left)
-Infrared port activities from [previously already aligned GIPO] is matching perfectly with the newly aligned [overhead camera locomotion] data for the whole session.
+Infrared port activities from [previously aligned GIPO] is matching perfectly with the newly aligned [overhead camera locomotion] data for the whole session.
 The bottom shows that we have consistent alignment even when zooming at different time point througout the session.

 (Right)